joed7/Python/conclusion.md

 ##Conclusion

 Python is an easy to learn programming language with a very straight-forward syntax and is particularly suited for students with little or no programming experience.
-It is a widely used programming language which has got massive application in text processing, data science, machine learning using __scikit-learn__, web development, scientific-computing etc. Personally, despite having wokred on Java for the four years, I use Python for most of my coding tasks.
-I find my code to be more consice than Java and my overall speed to be much faster.
+It is a widely used programming language which has got massive application in text processing, data science, machine learning using __scikit-learn__, web development, scientific-computing etc. Personally, despite having worked on Java for the four years, I use Python for most of my coding tasks.
+I find my code to be more concise than Java and my overall speed to be much faster.